SAP-archive/sample-yaas-docs-repository/docu/release_notes/2017-05-16-ReleaseNotesForumAccountService.html.md

   + What is the reason for the change?
 User feedback?
 An error?
 Continual improvements?
   + What are the benefits of the change?
   + Who should use the functionality and for what purpose?
-* Explains what readers need to do to take advantage of the change
+* Explains what readers need to do to take advantage of the change.
+  + Do readers need to resubscribe to the package?
+Migrate to a new version?
+Back up data files?
+  + If readers do not need to take any action to use the updated functionality, say so.
 * Encourages readers to dive deeper with links to:
   + the service's API Documentation
   + related information such as migration instructions